 In general, the answer will depend on the reputation of the institution providing the online degree.
 If the degree is from a world-renowned university and the program's curriculum is aligned with local standards or recognized by the local department of education, then overseas employers may recognize the degree.
 Aside from the institution’s overall reputation, employers may also look at the quality of its graduates and the corresponding accreditations of the project management bachelor's degree and master's degree.

 An online master’s program in project management shares a number of qualities with a traditional or on-campus master’s degree in project management.
 Although some of the online degree courses in project management may differ in names and schools may offer different electives, the core courses tackled in an online master’s program in project management are essentially the same as that of a traditional program, similar to the course assignments of some of the best online construction management degree programs.
 These include courses that develop leadership skills, as well as the student’s technical project management, analytical, and research skills.
-In all, online master’s programs in project management combine business and management principles with a specific focus on project-based strategies, including understanding the scope in project management.
+Online master’s programs in project management combine business and management principles with a specific focus on project-based strategies, including understanding the scope in project management.

 However, there are certain aspects where online and traditional master’s degree programs differ.
 These mostly involve the delivery of the courses.